 Mont St Michel, France

+Next up on our tour of UNESCO sites to visit is Mont St. Michel.
 This Gothic abbey sits on top of a hill in Normandy, surrounded by the English Channel.
 It is subject to dramatic tides, now negated by a causeway, however there is still a danger to visitors who do not use it.
 It’s a bit of a climb to the top but the children will have great fun racing each other!

 Dinosaur Provincial Park, Alberta

-There aren’t many children that haven’t gone through the dinosaur phase – especially with the new Jurassic Park film out so recently!
+There aren’t many children that haven’t gone through the dinosaur phase – especially with the new Jurassic Park films out so recently!
 Much of the park is restricted to palaeontologists due to the rich nature of the area – some of the most important fossil discoveries have been made here!
-However there is still plenty to do including bus tours, family fossil safaris, walks, and of course, a Palaeontology Museum!
+However there is still plenty to do including bus tours, family fossil safaris, walks, and of course, a Palaeontology Museum.

 The “Must-Do” UNESCO Sites